A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect

 We adopt the ``fit-the-fit'' strategy to estimate $\mathcal{S}_{a_j,a_{j'}}$ and $\mathcal{M}(\mathcal{S}_{a_j,a_{j'}})$.
-The algorithm proceeds with the following steps: \begin{enumerate} \item Add each candidate predictor separately to the random forests model\citep{breiman2001random} using $\{\hat{\zeta}_{a_j,a_{j'}}(\bm{x}_{ik})\}$ as the outcome, and record the model fit measured by $R^2$; include the predictor corresponding to the largest $R^2$ in the model; \item Add each of the remaining candidate predictors separately to the previous step's model and retain the predictor corresponding to the largest $R^2$ improvement; \item Repeat step 2 until the percent improvement in $R^2$ is less than 1\%. \end{enumerate} Different from prior work, we use random forests instead of a single tree to regress the ISTE estimates on predictors for improved modeling accuracy and stability.
+The algorithm proceeds with the following steps: \begin{enumerate} \item Add each candidate predictor separately to the random forests model \citep{breiman2001random} using $\{\hat{\zeta}_{a_j,a_{j'}}(\bm{x}_{ik})\}$ as the outcome, and record the model fit measured by $R^2$; include the predictor corresponding to the largest $R^2$ in the model; \item Add each of the remaining candidate predictors separately to the previous step's model and retain the predictor corresponding to the largest $R^2$ improvement; \item Repeat step 2 until the percentage improvement in $R^2$ is less than 1\%.
+At this point, the final model is established. \end{enumerate} The $R^2$ is the coefficient of determination in regression analysis that determines the proportion of variance in the dependent variable that can be predicted from the independent variable(s).
+Different from prior work, we use random forests instead of a single tree to regress the ISTE estimates on predictors for improved modeling accuracy and stability.
 To interpret the tree ensembles in the final random forests model yielded in Step 3, we apply the $\code{inTrees}$ algorithms \citep{deng2019interpreting} to translate the composite rules into a simple rule model.
 The $\code{inTrees}$ algorithms extract, measure and rank rules, prune redundant rules, detect frequent variable interactions, and summarize rules into a simple tree diagram model that can be used for predicting new data.
 The branch decision rules in the final tree diagram model sending individuals to the terminal nodes suggest the predictor subspace $\hat{\mathcal{S}}_{a_j, a_{j'}}$; and subgroup treatment effects that are substantially different from the population effect $\theta_{a_j,a_{j'}}$ can then be estimated by averaging the ISTE estimates among individuals falling into each of terminal nodes,

 where $\mid \hat{S}^h_{a_j,a_{j'}} \mid$ is the size of $\hat{S}^h_{a_j,a_{j'}}$.